 Why move to a newer version of an operating system?
 The programmers are constantly adding new features and technologies in the software that take advantage of the hardware in new ways.
 As the old OS software ages, the developers stop supporting old versions, so older versions may not support newer hardware properly.
 And newer OS versions have less security vulnerabilities.

-For example: Microsoft recently dropped support for Windows XP, which is still installed and used on millions of PCs worldwide.
-Since XP is no longer supported, that means security vulnerabilities are no longer being patched (repaired by means of a downloadable update), and your personal information and security are at risk more than ever as time goes on.
-Windows Vista will go the same way next year.
+For example: A couple of years ago, Microsoft dropped support for Windows XP, and more recently, for Windows Vista, both of which are still installed and used on millions of PCs worldwide.
+Since XP and Vista no longer supported, that means security vulnerabilities are no longer being patched (repaired by means of a downloadable update), and your personal information and security are at risk more than ever as time goes on.
+Windows 7 will go the same way in 2020.
 Upgrading to Windows 10 could help keep you secure, while opening up fresh new interface designs, features, and speed.

 What about restoration?
 Sometimes, the best solution for computer errors and slowdown is simply to perform an OS restoration, which is to bring your currently installed OS back to its original state when it was first installed.